 Interstitial cystitis also known as Hunner’s Ulcer or Elusive ulcer is a chronic inflammatory condition of urinary bladder.
 In United States at least 3 to 4 million females and more than 1 million men are suffering from this disease.
 So primarily it can be said to be a condition peculiar to women.

 In interstitial cystitis, the inner wall of urinary bladder becomes red and sore.
 Further the bladder becomes stiff and loses its contractility and becomes stiff due to inflammation.
 Due to stiffness, the bladder is unable to expand as it should be when the urine fills up.
+Inflammation can also cause ulcer in the inner lining of the bladder.
+There may be bleeding from the inner wall.

 Usually the symptoms commence in the early forties.
 Interstitial cystitis is known to cause more pain, mental anguish and dilemma than carcinoma of bladder.
 The incessant painful urination may be so troublesome that sometimes it may lead to drug addiction and suicidal tendencies.